 You hear a noise.
 A strange, unknown sound.
 Something you would normally ignore during the day, but alone in the dark?
 That’s a different story.
 Is someone trying to break in?
 Did I leave the windows open?
 Maybe the wind opened the front door?
 What if somebody walks right in?
 OMG, I don’t even know how to defend myself!

-A thousands things run through your mind, but you only know one thing for sure: you feel afraid.
+A thousand things run through your mind, but you only know one thing for sure: you feel afraid.

 Several articles on this site explain how to deal with and overcome fear and phobias, but what actually makes something scary?
 Why do certain situations, movies, or music send chills down our spine and make us feel afraid, even when we know there’s no real danger present?

 One of my favorite fictional villains is Dr. Jonathan Crane, most commonly known as The Scarecrow.
-He is a psychologist who concocted the so called “fear toxin”, a chemical compound which makes you visualize things you’re afraid of in a vivid environment.
+He’s a psychologist who concocted the so-called “fear toxin”, a chemical compound that makes you visualize things you’re afraid of in a vivid environment.

-Fear we experience while consuming fictional media differs from one we experience in a real life situation.
-In fact, psychology professor Dr. Thomas Straube concluded that depending on the experience, whether real life or fiction, different parts of our brains are activated.
+The fear we experience while consuming fictional media differs from one we experience in a real-life situation.
+In fact, psychology professor Dr. Thomas Straube concluded that depending on the experience, whether real-life or fiction, different parts of our brains are activated.

 In the example from the introduction, you will feel genuinely afraid because a credible risk factor exists.
 Alternatively, when watching a movie about someone else being in the same situation, as a viewer don’t feel as anxious, because you know there’s no real threat to you personally.